gustarus/depler/readme.md

 All other commands from this tool are not usable as standalone commands.
 But, if something went wrong, you can just rerun failed command with logged arguments.

 Command | Description
 --- | ---
-upload [options] <path> | Upload source code to the remote host. build [options] <path> | Build docker image from source code: local and remote build scenarios are allowed. archive [options] | Archive image to temporary file. transfer [options] | Transfer image archive to remote host. load [options] | Load image from archive on remote host. login [options] | Login into registry locally or inside remote host. push [options] | Push image to docker registry. pull [options] | Pull image from registry to remote host. exit [options] | Stop and remove running container. run [options] | Run container on remote host. clean [options] | Clean local and remote hosts. deploy [options] <path> | Deploy container to the remote host. publish [options] <path> | Publish web site with nginx tool. ssl [options] <path> | Generate ssl certificate for the site.
+archive [options] | Archive image to temporary file. build [options] <path> | Build docker image from source code: local and remote build scenarios are allowed. clean [options] | Clean local and remote hosts. database-dump [options] <path> | Dump database docker container to the local file.
+Only mysql engine is supported now. deploy [options] <path> | Deploy container to the remote host. load [options] | Load image from archive on remote host. login [options] | Login into registry locally or inside remote host. publish [options] <path> | Publish web site with nginx tool. pull [options] | Pull image from registry to remote host. push [options] | Push image to docker registry. run [options] | Run container on remote host. ssl [options] <path> | Generate ssl certificate for the site. transfer [options] | Transfer image archive to remote host. upload [options] <path> | Upload source code to the remote host.

 ## Overrides for commands
 There is an ability to override some commands like `docker run` or `docker build`.